DatoXx8/grads/README.md

 ## Example

-An example progam will soon be uploaded.
+An example program will soon be uploaded.

 ## Testing